 Methods of Diagnosis

 There are several methods available to detect colonic polyps.
-These include: fecal occult blood testing, sigmoidoscopy, colonoscopy and the combination of barium enema and sigmoidoscopy.
-Fecal occult testing is a simple, non-invasive test done by most primary care physicians.
-There are several studies suggesting that yearly fecal occult testing, especially if combined with sigmoidoscopy, may decrease the mortality of colorectal cancer.
-Proper follow up testing, usually colonoscopy, is mandatory for patients with positive results.
+These include: sigmoidoscopy every 5 years, colonoscopy every 10 years, double contrast barium enema every 5 years, computed tomographic colonography every 5 years or virtual colonoscopy.
+There are several studies suggesting that yearly high sensitivity guaiac-based fecal occult blood testing, especially if combined with sigmoidoscopy, may decrease the mortality of colorectal cancer.
+Proper follow-up testing, usually colonoscopy, is mandatory for patients with positive results.
 Colonoscopy is now accepted as the most accurate method of detecting colonic polyps.
 Colonoscopy also allows simultaneous removal of most lesions.

 However, colonoscopy is clearly the most invasive and the most expensive of our screening tools.
 Nevertheless, colonoscopy is rapidly becoming the most common method for colon polyp and cancer screening.
-Current recommendations for non-high risk patients (i.e., no family history) is to begin surveillance at age fifty with routine colonoscopy.
-Since most clinically significant colon polyps are located distal to the splenic flexure, flexible sigmoidoscopy may be a reasonable alternative to colonoscopy.
+Current recommendations for non-high risk patients (i.e., no family history) is to begin surveillance at age fifty with routine colonoscopy that is to be repeated every 10 years.
+Since most clinically significant colon polyps are located distal to the splenic flexure, flexible sigmoidoscopy every 5 years may be a reasonable alternative to colonoscopy.

 Management of Colonic Polyps